 By connecting to any Naropa network, you agree to these terms.
 Click here to view the Terms of Service.

-How to connect to WiFi - Windows 10 PC
+How to Connect to WiFi on a Windows 10 PC

 - Your username

-- What type of Laptop you are trying to connect with (Dell, Sony, HP, etc)
+- The type of laptop you are using (Dell, Sony, HP, etc.)

 - Your location when trying to connect (including the campus and building)

 - Any error messages you received when trying to connect